 - For slopes under 7.5 degrees the use of box gutters is recommended

 Non-Cyclonic Load Span Tables

-The design pressures and allowable spans have been determined from tests carried out in accordance with the following Australian Standards: AS 1562.1:1992 “Design and installation of sheet roof and wall cladding – Metal”, and AS 4040:1992 “Methods of testing sheet roof and wall cladding”.
+The design pressures, allowable spans and design data for Grandeur® have been determined from tests carried out in accordance with on the following Australian Standards:

 |Width of pan|

 |325||350||0.87 S/F||5.50 S/F||0.87 F||5.12 F|

 |525||350||0.36 F/S||2.65 F/S||0.36 F||2.70 F|